junxit/us-congress-bills-110/bill.md

     - **(A)** by inserting “and coral reef and associated coastal marine ecosystems” after “forest resources”; and
     - **(B)** by inserting “and coral reef and associated coastal marine ecosystem exploitation” after “tropical deforestation”.
 - **(b)** *Purposes* Subsection (b) of such section is amended—
-  - **(1)** in paragraphs (1), (3), and (4), by striking “tropical forests” each place it appears and inserting “forests and coral reefs and associated coastal marine ecosystems”; and
+  - **(1)** in paragraphs (1), (3), and (4), by striking “tropical forests” each place it appears and inserting “tropical forests and coral reefs and associated coastal marine ecosystems”; and
   - **(2)** in paragraph (2)—
-    - **(A)** by striking “tropical forests” the first and third place it appears and inserting “forests and coral reefs and associated coastal marine ecosystems”;
+    - **(A)** by striking “tropical forests” the first and third place it appears and inserting “tropical forests and coral reefs and associated coastal marine ecosystems”;
     - **(B)** by striking “tropical forests” the second place it appears and inserting “areas”; and
     - **(C)** by inserting at the end before the semicolon the following: “and unsustainable coral reef and associated coastal marine ecosystem exploitation”.